mohammadJBYaseen/shutdown-manager/contributing.md

 If changes are required, notice the reviewers with "PTAL" (Please take another look) after committing the fixes.

 Before merging the Pull Request, at least one [team member](https://github.com/mohammadJBYaseen/shutdown-manager?tab=members) must have commented with "LGTM".

-## Development Ideas

-If you are looking for ideas for code contributions, please check our [Development Ideas](https://github.com/mohammadJBYaseen/shutdown-manager/wiki/Development-Ideas) Wiki page.